publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptIII/ch36/schII/m__us_usc_t38_s3680.md

  __Study of Tuition Assistance Allowance Program Abuses__

     [Pub.
-L. 93–508, title I, § 105][/us/pl/93/508/s105], Dec.
+L. 93–508, title I][/us/pl/93/508/tI], § 105, Dec.
 3, 1974, [88 Stat.
 1581][/us/stat/88/1581], authorized the Administrator to study the potential administrative difficulties and abuses that would arise if some form of variable tuition assistance allowance program were enacted after consideration of past difficulties and abuses which arose after the Second World War and such difficulties and abuses as were being experienced by the Veterans’ Administration in managing certain current programs, and to report to the Congress and the President his findings and recommendations for legislative and administrative action no later than one year after Dec.
 3, 1974.

  __Ex.
 Ord.
 No. 12020.
 Payment of Benefits When Schools Are Temporarily Closed To Conserve Energy__